The Ultimate Guide to Drinking Craft Beer in Budapest

 Opening Hours: Mon: 12PM-12AM, Tue-Thu: 11AM-12AM, Fri-Sat: 11AM-2AM

-Top Pick: Krak’n Pils – A light and refreshing pilsner with a grainy malt aroma, slightly fruity flavour with shades of wheaty sour.
+Top Pick: Krak’n Pils – A light and refreshing pilsner with a grainy malt aroma, slightly fruity in flavour with shades of wheaty sour.

 Opening Hours: Tue-Sat: 4PM-12AM